About Us

-We understand grief to be the experience of individuals who are living their grief in their communities.
-Grief literacy is about helping community members to better understand their own and other people’s experience of grief and loss.
-Our aim is for all grievers to be better supported.
+Grief literacy is a grass-roots movement that is working to reduce the possibilities of this harm.
+Grief literacy is about helping community members to better understand their own and other people’s experience of grief

 Meet the Team